CASTELO ARCHAEOLOGICAL PROJECT

 Meals

 On weekdays, the field school provides students with three meals per day.
-Breakfast is provided at the dig house and students are expected to prepare it themselves.
+Breakfast is provided at the dig house, and students are expected to prepare it themselves.
 Lunch is served at a local restaurant.
 Dinner is provided by a local restaurant but eaten at home.
-Students should expect to eat a great deal of local Alentejan cuisine.
-The project will do its best to accommodate dietary needs, but students must inform us of any dietary requirements, and/or allergies in their forms.
-Due to the nature of Alentejan cuisine, we are able to accommodate vegetarian diets (which may involve students doing some cooking for themselves, particularly for dinner, with ingredients provided), but any other dietary requirements must be discussed with one of the directors.
+Students should expect to eat a great deal of local Alentejan cuisine and are expected to be open-minded when it comes to trying new foods!

 Picture